 The principal activities of the Company are set out in the Strategic Report on page 1.
-The information that fulfils the Companies Act requirements of the business review is included in the Strategic Report on pages 1 to 11.
-This includes a review of the development of the business during the year and of likely future developments of the business in the future.
-Details of the principal risks and uncertainties are also included in the Strategic Report.
+The information that fulfils the Companies Act requirements of the business review is included in the Strategic Report on pages 1 to 8.
+This includes a review of the development of the business of the Company during the year and of likely future developments in its business.
+Details of the principal risks and uncertainties are included in the Strategic Report.